MIT-LCP/critical-data-book/section3/chapter09/README.md

 Lehman L. H. *et al.* **Blood Pressure and the Risk of Acute Kidney Injury in the ICU: Case-Control vs. Case-Crossover Designs*, Springer, [Under Review]

-Code is provided in *insert* format.
+Code is provided in SAS format.

 ## Summary of Publication